HPLC Testing Service

 Notes: Fresh samples should not be dried.
 We will handle this aspect of sample preparation to ensure quality results.
 However, flower harvested and properly dried is satisfactory for submission.
 Also, if you’d like to collect samples over the course of a few days and send them in all at once, we recommend keeping samples in the fridge until shipment.

-Preparing a CBD Extract Sample (Crude, Distillate)
+Preparing a CBD Extract Sample (Crude, Distillate) for Testing

 1. Obtain a small, solid container to send your samples in.